JohnySir/S2T-Link-Collector/README.md

 3. **Manage:** Use the **'X'** button next to any link in the list to remove it.
 4. **Save:** Click the **"Save Links (.txt)"** button to export your clean list of URLs.

-## **🌟 Contributing**

-If you have ideas for more cozy features, improvements, or bug fixes, feel free to open an issue or submit a pull request\!

 ## **📜 Credit**